 How Many Policies Do You Need?

 Do you need ten different insurance policies?
 Maybe you do need them, and maybe you don’t need that many.
 One commenter actually listed a few policies that you should have that I didn’t write about.
-Everyone needs some type of homeowner’s insurance or health insurance policies.
+Everyone needs some types of homeowner’s insurance or health insurance policies.

 I did not want to list those in the article because I felt that it was fairly obvious that you should own those types of policies.
 I say this, but one of my coworkers recently lost a lot of items from her home when it was burglarized and she had no renter’s insurance.
 This is so sad because renter’s insurance is so cheap.
 For as little as $15 per month, you can have thousands of dollars in protection.